jvde-github/AIS-catcher/README.md

 ![image](https://github.com/user-attachments/assets/1be6abdb-7df2-4f4b-8d73-1740e0476013)

 ## What's new?
+**Edge**:
+- Fix to system daemon file to restart process after 10s only

 **v0.60** version:
 - Option to send fully decoded AIS messages in JSON format via UDP and TCP (similar to screen output with `-o 5`).
 Add `JSON_FULL on` to `~P/S/u`.
 - Bug fix for connecting serial devices in macOS